 - Use quality feed with protein to ensure better meat and egg quality.

 - Increase the diet of New Hampshire hens during colder months, this is when they lay the most eggs

 Even though the New Hampshire chicken breed sometimes lives in the shadow of the Rhode Island Red, it has proven to be a special breed all by itself.
-The New Hampshire chicken and its beautiful plumage has been a staple in the United States.
+The New Hampshire chicken and its beautiful plumage have been a staple in the United States.